antony/hapi-docs/README.md

 hapi-docs is perhaps the best and most modern <em>API Documentation Generator</em> out there.
 From your code blocks to description texts, you simply type everything in Markdown.
 Then all you need to do is to enjoy a blazing fast single-page responsive documentation, which smartly supports linkability, Syntax highlighting, RTL languages, and perfectionist eyes. hapi-docs is an open-source library brought to you by [SurveyLegend®](https://www.surveylegend.com/).

+This is a fork of Hapi Docs (since the original appears to have been abandoned for more than a year now) which is maintained by Beyonk.

 ## Features

 -   **Intuitive design** — Inspired by [Stripe’s](https://stripe.com/docs/api) API docs.
 The description of your API resides on the left part of the documentation, while all of the code examples reside on the right.
 Of course the layout is fully responsive and flawlessly adapts to tablets and phones.